Artakarak/SQL_Data_Job_Analysis/README.md

 LIMIT 10;
 ```
 Here's the breakdown of the top ML jobs in 2023:
-- **Salary Range:** Top 10 paying data analyst roles span from $180,000 to $325,000, indicating significant salary potential in the field.
+- **Salary Range:** Top 10 paying ML roles span from $180,000 to $325,000, indicating significant salary potential in the field.
 - **Diverse Employers:** Many companies are offering powerful positions, though **Acceler8 Talent** is taking up 40% of this list.
 - **Job Titles:** Of these top 10 positions, 6 are engineers, 2 are reasearch based.
 This shows the value companies are placing on the growth of their AI departments, rather than the mere existence of these roles,